 Thankfully, there’s a solution that can eliminate scheduling and get recruiters screening faster.

-Self-guided interviews are built with bulk interviewing in mind.
-This one-way interview solution offers an asynchronous approach to interviewing.
+Virtual interviews are built with bulk interviewing in mind.
+This virtual interview solution offers an asynchronous approach to interviewing.
 Rather than recruiters spending countless hours scheduling interviews, they can interview 24/7 – offering an interview process accessible to everyone at any time of day.

 It all starts with the recruiter pre-recording their interview questions.
 With an on-demand interview platform like Qualifi, that interview can then be delivered to all potential candidates with a few simple clicks of a mouse.
 Said candidates are then able to approach the interview process at a time of their convenience, recording their answers and returning them to the recruiter.
 Then it’s merely a matter of screening the recordings in a fast and easy audio format.